AbdusSattar-70/learning-redux-basic/README.md

 ## 📖 Math-Magicians <a name="about-project"></a>

-**Math-Magicians** is the first project of the Math Magicians application with React</b>
+**learning-redux-basic** is the first project to applay redux</b>

-<h5> I set up the environment and tools needed to develop a React application.
-In this project, I have made a simple SPA that contains three subpages - Made a simple calculator, made a random math-related quote, and Homepage.</h5>
+<h5> I set up the environment and tools needed to develop a React with redux application.
+In this project, I have made a simple SPA that contains only one page</h5>

 ## 🛠 Built With <a name="built-with"></a>